 No. While family income will be considered in choosing an intentionally diverse group of students, neither high nor low income levels will make applicants ineligible.

-Do I make any commitment to Taylor just by applying?
+Do I make any commitment to colleges just by applying?

 No. Applicants make no commitment to the program by submitting a Phase I application or by participating in Phase II or Phase III of the selection process.
 They may at any time remove themselves from consideration.
 Students who are selected as finalists will be given several days to accept the the award.
 If they decide to participate in the program, students are then required to participate fully in the six month training and preparation program throughout the remainder of the year in order to receive the scholarship.